-Areas of interest: language design, compilers, developer tools, functional programming, procedural generation, realtime graphics.
+Areas of interest: language design, developer tools (compilers, IDEs, static analysis), procedural generation, realtime graphics, game development.

 Experience |